PGL50/MechaCar_Statistical_Analysis/README.md

 <br/>

-### The t test would be run for the mean MPg between the companies for each type of vehicle.
+### The t test would be run for the mean MPG between the companies for each type of vehicle.
 If the p value for the mean difference is < 0.05 it would be concluded that MechaCar MPG is higher than the competition's.